Benny7412/BundleFiles-CSE310-Project/README.md

 # Useful Websites

-These are some of the websites that were helpful while learning Rust and building this project:
+These are some of the websites that were helpful while learning C++ and building this project:

 - [(C++ Course by Cherno)](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb)
 - [C++ Tutorial Website](https://www.learncpp.com/cpp-tutorial/statements-and-the-structure-of-a-program/)